CarsonDavis/CarsonDavis.github.io/_posts/2023-08-26-bookbinding_equipment.md

 My finishing press was built for me by my dad, with primary jaws made of ash.
 The jaws are 3.75 inches tall, with 15 inches between the screws, and a maximum opening of 2 inches.
 However, the bolts aren’t captive, so they can be easily replaced with longer ones to increase the opening size if needed.

 The [hand wheels](https://www.amazon.com/gp/product/B0CC895SJJ) were a budget-friendly $15 from Amazon but were initially oversized for the screws.
 I built them up with metal tape and used them for several projects, though eventually that setup failed.
-I later spent an hour in the shop machining proper fittings, which I detail in a separate post.
+I later spent an hour in the shop machining proper fittings, which I will detail in a separate post.

 ## Final Thoughts
-If you have $700 on hand, I don’t think you can go wrong with the Schmedt presses.
+If you have $700 burning a hole in your pocket, I don’t think you can go wrong with the Schmedt presses.
 However, for most people, $100 and a weekend in the shop will yield two custom-made presses that are perfectly suited to your bookbinding needs.